1930 photo looking south in Taliesin’s Loggia. Notice the vertical water stain on the horizontal band of plaster in the background.

 Taken on the Loggia Terrace.
 The red framed windows at Olgivanna Lloyd Wright’s Bedroom are in the background.

-Kevin Dodds took photograph in November, 2002.
+Kevin Dodds took this photograph in November, 2002.

 Remember I wrote about how Wright buildings are smaller than you think?
 That’s not true here: that crack is as big as it looks.